 Named after its U-shaped protrusion on the wall, this site is home to stunning tunnels and swim-throughs, which have been carved into the reef, meaning that you can explore this reef from the inside out.
-Its tall heads of a star, sheet and brain coral come together to form a ‘city skyline’ effect.
-On this dive you should expect to see alcoves filled with blue and brown Chromis, as well as schools of glassy sweepers shimmering throughout the blue waters.
+Its tall heads of a star, sheet, and brain coral come together to form a ‘city skyline’ effect.
+On this dive, you should expect to see alcoves filled with blue and brown Chromis, as well as schools of glassy sweepers shimmering throughout the blue waters.
 This site is a definite ‘MUST-SEE’ for all levels of scuba divers visiting Cozumel.

 Barracuda Reef is really the stuff that myths are made from.
 With its crazy currents and magnificent marine life, which includes Hammerheads, black-tip reef sharks, eagle rays and of course barracuda, this is definitely a dive site not to be missed.
 This is certainly a dive for advanced divers and finding a reputable dive center that will be willing to take you out to this northern dive site might not be an easy feat, however it is well worth some research and some asking around.

 If you enjoy beach diving, then this dive site is the site for you.
 Not only can you dive this site during the day, but it is also an amazing experience to do a night dive at this location.
-Located just north of Caleta, there are number of dive shops and centers found in this area and this dive site is regularly used for certification dives.
+Located just north of Caleta, there are a number of dive shops and centers found in this area and this dive site is regularly used for certification dives.
 Do not be put off by the number of people diving this site or the vast amounts of equipment lined up on the beach.
 If you are fledgling diver, then this would be a great introduction for diving in Cozumel.
 Within the beautiful, crystal clear waters, lies stunning reefs, which provide plenty of crustaceans, angelfish and other brightly colored tropical marine species.

 Aerolito de Paraiso

 Aerolito de Paraiso is one of the three Cenotes (sacred sinkholes) in the Cueva Aerolito system found on the island of Cozumel.
-In a previous post we spoke about how many incredible cenotes and cavern systems that are found on the main island of Mexico, however not many people know about the three found on Cozumel itself.
+In a previous post, we spoke about how many incredible cenotes and cavern systems that are found on the main island of Mexico, however not many people know about the three found on Cozumel itself.
 Aerolito de Paraiso (Paradise Crater) is only 5 minutes south of the main town and is home to some amazing marine life including juvenile barracuda, sea stars and lobster.
-You enter this cenote via an emerald lagoon and slide through a small crack to explore the sun filled passageways.
+You enter this cenote via an emerald lagoon and slide through a small crack to explore the sun-filled passageways.
 This cenote can be enjoyed by divers and cavers alike, as there is so much to see and explore.